vnayak-bhatt/my-ssr-example/README.md

 # my-ssr-example
-A simple Server Side Rendering example with image and router integration This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A simple Server Side Rendering example with image and router integration steps to run SSR
+=> in the root folder run the following commands:
+1. npm run build
+2. npm run ssr

+Your App is running on localhost:8000.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts